Virginia and Truckee Railroad: Restoring the line

 The Commission subsequently rebuilt the line from Gold Hill (connection with the current V&T Railroad) to Carson City, running the first train over the line in 68 years on August 14, 2009.
 The ceremonial first run from Virginia City to Mound House (referred to as "Carson City Eastgate" in official material) occurred for VIPs.
 On the 15th and 16th the line opened to the public.

-It was estimated that completion of the line from Gold Hill to downtown Carson City would cost in excess of $55 million, and it was planned that the line, which was originally abandoned in 1938, would be completed and fully operational once again in 2012.
+In 2006, it was estimated that completion of the line from Gold Hill to downtown Carson City would cost in excess of $55 million, (Note: equivalent to $ in adjusted for inflation) and it was planned that the line, which was originally abandoned in 1938, would be completed and fully operational once again in 2012.
 However, as of 2024, trains only go as far as Eastgate Station, in eastern Carson City.

 Historic equipment

 Virginia & Truckee RR 20, "Tahoe", in the Carson Enginehouse.

 Virginia & Truckee RR 20, "Tahoe" (after restoration) at the Railroad Museum of Pennsylvania.

 Built in 1872, the Virginia & Truckee No. 11, the "Reno" was the V&T's first true passenger engine.
 It was the pride of the fleet, and was assigned to the pull the "Lightning Express", the V&T's premier train in the 1800s.
 The engine was damaged by a fire in 1995, and is currently undergoing restoration by the V&T. (Nevada State Railroad Museum collection).

 The Virginia and Truckee's locomotives and other equipment appeared in numerous Westerns over the years since the railroad operated otherwise obsolete equipment well into the "cinema age".
 Many of these pieces have been restored and are on display at museums throughout the country.
 Cars and locomotives from the original railroad are on display at the Nevada State Railroad Museum in Carson City, at the Comstock History Center on C Street in Virginia City, at the California State Railroad Museum in Sacramento and at the Railroad Museum of Pennsylvania in Strasburg.
 In addition, an operating 5/8-scale replica of the V&T locomotive, "Reno", has been running on the Washington Park and Zoo Railway since 1959.
 On April 18, 2018, the Nevada State Railroad Museum swapped No. 18 "Dayton" for No. 27.
 The engine will now be in the Comstock Historic Center, and the Dayton will reside in Carson City.
 On March 2, 2020, the replica of V&T No. 1 was shipped to Carson City, where it will reside at the Nevada State Railroad Museum and will be completed.